 Pre-Blog: The blog post that follows was written by myself during 2013 when I was doing some collaborations with the founders of Seedstock Community Currency in Vancouver.
-The original blog post can still be viewed HERE.
 Since 2013 the Seedstock team has gone on to work on other projects as they realized that this community currency was a little bit ahead of its time.
 However, the basic model in terms of the way the currency operated was very well designed and simple to understand.
 I think that it is an invaluable tool for lessons on how to design our economic communities.
 I am eternally grateful to Jordan Bober and Paola Qualizza for offering me the opportunity to work with them back in 2013.
 This opportunity opened my eyes and helped spark my love for the social dimensions of permaculture.
 Now, onto the blog post!

 Upon reflection, I think that many of us will realize that we had the basic tenets of reciprocity imparted upon us as children, but that as we grew up, those values were slowly forgotten or taught out of us.
 Remember the days of stickers, pogs, baseball cards, stamps, and Pokemon cards?